 Which City to Shop in Uzbekistan?

 If there’s one city you want to shop in Uzbekistan, make it Bukhara.
-I found the quality here to be much better than the usual Samarkand and Tashkent shopping scenes.
+I found the quality and the range products here to be much bigger than the usual Samarkand and Tashkent shopping scenes.

 You’ll find a wide range of products from inexpensive knickknacks to thousands of dollars of silk carpets.
 Whatever your budget is, I’m sure you’ll find something in Bukhara.

-I found a painting of travelers on the Silk Road in a random shop in the Old Town that I regret not buying to this day!
+I found a painting of travelers on the Silk Road in a random shop in the Old Town that I regret not buying!

 Restaurants in Bukhara